atillatan/blog/_articles/Making-Enterprise-Angular-Project-step-by-step.md

 npm install moment --save
 ```

+Moment.JS is an intelligent JavaScript library to Parse, validate, manipulate, and display dates and times for given formats.
 `moment` will be used from DateTimePicket component

 Import required modules, that you want to use